gklyne/DMO_Experiment/CIDOC_CRM_PROV.md

         crm:P126_employed
             ex:Reclaimed_Mahogany, ex:Flamed_Maple, ex:Spruce ;

-This suggests a possible use of the CRM term to be understood as equivalent to introducing an RDF blank node, thus:
+This suggests a possible use of the CRM term `crm:P126_employed` to be understood as equivalent to introducing an RDF blank node, thus:

+    ex:Carolan_Guitar_production
+        a prov:Activity ;
+        crm:P126_employed ex:Spruce .

+would be equivalent to:

     ex:Carolan_Guitar_production
         a prov:Activity ;